zziro/fullstack-nanodegree-vm/vagrant/catalog/README.md

 The run this project you will need install some tools such as:

 Install Virtual Box: For this project we will use Virtual Box 5.1.34.
-It can be downloaded [here].
+It can be downloaded [here].<br />

 Install  Vagrant: